Integrated standby instrument system

 An integrated standby instrument system (ISIS) is an electronic aircraft instrument.
 It is intended to serve as backup in case of a failure of the standard glass cockpit instrumentation, allowing pilots to continue to receive key flight-related information.
 Prior to the use of ISIS, this was performed by individual redundant mechanical instrumentation instead.
 Such systems have become common to be installed in various types of aircraft, ranging from airliners to helicopters and smaller general aviation aircraft.
 While it is common for new-built aircraft to be outfitted with ISIS, numerous operators have opted to have their fleets retrofitted with such apparatus as well.
+Typically there are 3 instruments: an airspeed indicator, an altimeter and an attitude indicator.